jmsmistral/lorix/README.md

 ### Joining DataFrames

 Two DataFrames can be joined in a number of ways.
-Loris provides functions that mirror SQL join types, and adds other types that appear in Spark:
+Lorix provides functions that mirror SQL join types, and adds other types that appear in Spark:
 - Cross Join
 - Inner Join
 - Left Join